garcijo/testProject/README.md

 # Slim + PHP 7 Sample Application

 This is a sample application built with the Slim framework and PHP 7.

+After a user registers or logs in, a 30 second preview of a song will be played.
+Users can either like or dislike songs.
+Songs that have been liked by a user will be displayed on a table in the Music tab.

 # Installation:
 1. In src/settings.php change the MySQL connection settings according to your configuration.
 For this project, the database used is called 'test', the user 'root', and the password 'password'.